0049 941 / 56 76 460

 Nicosia – Calascibetta – Enna (48 km)

 If you want to get a better impression of Sicily’s history and if you want to get to know the charming upcountry landscape, then you should definitely decide on the tour from Nicosia to Enna.
-Enna is the heart of Trinacria, which is another name for Sicily and based on its triangular shape.
+Enna is the heart of the Trinacria, which is another name for Sicily and refers to its triangular shape.

-Enna is the island’s highest town.
+Enna is the highest town on the island.
 One of Sicily’s largest castles was built there, some say by order of Hohenstaufen Emperor Frederick II – Castello Lombardia, which was later used as a summer residence by the Spaniards.

 Castellammare – Scopello/Parco dello Zingaro (14 km)

 This tour takes vacationers staying at the accommodations we arrange for not too far from Palermo through well-known territory.
-Detailed descriptions of the sights are found on our sites Excursions northwest and Villages.
+For detailed descriptions of the sights turn to our pages Excursions northwest and Villages.

 Castellammare – Segesta – Erice (50 km)

 This cycling tour requires extremely good physical condition, above all with regard to the final leg of the tour.
 However, the ancient temple of Segesta and the very well preserved medieval town of Erice, located high above the sea, are absolutely worth the effort.
-Detailed information about the sights/sites is found under Excursions northwest.
+For more information about the sights/sites see Excursions northwest.

 Via del Sale: Trápani – Marsala (30 km)

-From Trápani, it is on to Via del Sale, the Salt Road, which passes through the famous 'saline landscape' of western Sicily.
+From Trápani, you start onto Via del Sale, the Salt Road, which runs through the famous 'saline landscape' of western Sicily.
 The table salt produced there is exported throughout Europe.
 On this tour, the view of the islands of Favignana, Levanzo and Marettimo is your steady companion.

 At Marsala, history was made.
 It was there that Garibaldi set foot on land in 1860; he liberated Sicily, which then became part of the new Kingdom of Italy.

-The sound of the town’s name might already be mouth-watering, especially to wine connoisseurs.
+The very sound of the town’s name might make some people's mouths water, especially those of wine connoisseurs.
 Marsala is home to the dessert wine of the same name.

 Have fun cycling on Italy’s sunny island – Sicily!